 However, it is possible to remove a collection account from your credit history before seven years.

 (While debt collectors may not want this information to be widely known, it’s your right to be informed.)

 Lexington Law Firm is a professional credit repair company that helps people fix their credit.

 In addition to collections, Lexington Law can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084

 Rosenthal, Morgan, & Thomas

 Should I contact or pay Rosenthal, Morgan, & Thomas?

-The best way to go about dealing with Rosenthal, Morgan, & Thomas is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Rosenthal, Morgan, and Thomas for millions of clients nationwide.
+The most effective way to deal with Rosenthal, Morgan, & Thomas is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Rosenthal, Morgan, and Thomas on behalf of their clients.